davestewart/vuex-pathify/docs/guide/index.md

 # Getting started

-- [Prerequisites](/guide/prerequisites.md) - Understand how Pathify works before integrating it in your project
+- [Plugin overview](/guide/overview.md) - Understand how Pathify works before integrating it in your project

 - [Installation and setup](/guide/setup.md) - Setup the plugin in a new project